MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

 ### Composition & Identity

-With DataKnots, composition of independently developed data processing components is straightforward.
+With DataKnots, composition with independently developed data processing components is straightforward.
 Two pipelines could be connected using the composition combinator `>>`.
 Since the constant `Hello` pipeline does not depend upon its input, the composition `Range(3) >> Hello` would emit 3 copies of `"Hello World"`.

     run(Range(3) >> Hello)
     #=>